 By the end of the school year, all students should be able to:

-■ Use graphs to make conclusions or predictions.
+■ Use data to develop and make predictions.

 Learning at Home

 Encourage your child to spot geometric shapes in buildings or familiar scenes.
 For example, find acute, obtuse, and right angles in a photo of the Brooklyn Bridge; the quadrilateral on a baseball field; or different kinds of polygons on street signs.

 Ask your child to make a chart of the high and low temperatures reported in New York City for a month.
 What patterns can be seen?
 Talk about how the numbers might change next week or next month.

 Start a spare change jar and invite everyone to contribute to a family goal.
 Once a week, ask your child to add up the coins and estimate when you will reach the goal.